giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 --------------------------------

 | Mapped reads are used to measure the mean sequencing coverage of annotated genes in the *covPerGe* process.
 | To estimate the mean coverage the N bases are not considered.
 GIP normalizes the coverage scores by the chromosome median coverage. correct for potential GC-content biases at gene level GIP utilizes the same approach described for genomic bins (see above).To detect statistically significant CNV genes GIP fits a gaussian mixture distribution with 2 components.
 One distribution accounting for the vast majority of observations fitting the coverage of non-CNV genes (central distribution), and another distribution fitting the CNV genes (outliers distribution).
 The cental distributions represents the-null hypothesis under which a given coverage value is merely caused by artefact fluctuations in sequencing depth, rather than a genuine, biologically meaningful gene amplification or depletion.
 To test CNV significance GIP uses the mean and the standard deviation of the central distribution and assigns a z-score and a p-value to all genes.
 Significant genes with a mean MAPQ score lower than ``--MAPQ`` are discarded.
-In the same way as for genomic bins, the parameter ``--customCoverageLimits``can be used to enforce custom coverage threshold on significant genes.
-The parameter ``--covPerGeSigPeaksOPT`` accepts  a string of 3 parameters and can be used to control the statical test.
+In the same way as for genomic bins, the parameter ``--customCoverageLimits`` can be used to enforce custom coverage threshold on significant genes.
+The parameter ``--covPerGeSigOPT`` accepts  a string of 3 parameters and can be used to control the statical test.

 * *--pThresh* - adjusted p-value threshold [num]
 * *--padjust* - method for multiple testing correction [num]
 * *--minLen*  - minimum gene size (bp) [int]

-| The default is ``covPerGeSigPeaksOPT="--pThresh 0.001 --padjust BH --minLen 0"``.
+| The default is ``covPerGeSigOPT="--pThresh 0.001 --padjust BH --minLen 0"``.
 As for genomic bins, the available methods for multiple testing corrections are: "holm", "hochberg", "hommel", "bonferroni", "BH", "BY", "fdr", "none".
 Please refer to documentation of the `p.adjust <https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/p.adjust>`_ R function for more details.

 | The *covPerGe* process returns the following files in the **gipOut/samples/sampleId** folder